Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 Bengalee Association Pune

 The Association believes in eco-friendly celebrations.
 Since the beginning, they have used “Shalpatarthala” (plates made of leaves from ‘Shal’ trees).
-A few years ago, they completely discarded the usage of plastic and other non-biodegradable elements from their decorations.
+A few years ago, they completely discarded the use of plastic and other non-biodegradable materials in their decorations.

 Read Suruchi Sangha Durga Puja in Kolkata